Slut-shaming: Media

-The SlutWalk protest march had its origins in Toronto in response to an incident when a Toronto Police officer told a group of students that they could avoid sexual assault by not dressing like "'sluts'".
+In 2011, the Slut-Walk protest march originated in Toronto in response to an incident when a Toronto Police officer told a group of students that they could avoid sexual assault by not dressing like "'sluts'".

 Amber Rose's second annual walk in Los Angeles in 2016 had "several hundred" participants.
 A similar event occurred in Washington DC in 2014.

 The Slut Walk movement has embraced the slut-shame label and has engaged in an act of resignification.
 Ringrose et al. call the Slut Walk a "collective movement" where the focus goes back to the perpetrator and no longer rests on the victim.
 This act of resignification comes from the work of feminist scholar Judith Butler.
 In her 1997 work, she argued that labels do not just name and marginalize individuals to categories, but also open up an opportunity for resistance.

 Krystal Ball characterized the comments of Rush Limbaugh during the Rush Limbaugh–Sandra Fluke controversy as follows: "If you are a woman who stands up for your rights, you are a slut and your parents should be ashamed of you and we should all have the right to view your sex tapes online.
 This type of despicable behavior is part and parcel of a time-worn tradition of Slut-Shaming.
 When women step out line [sic], they are demeaned and degraded into silence.
 If you say Herman Cain sexually harassed you, you are a slut.
-If you say Supreme Court Justice Clarence Thomas sexually harassed you, you are a slut."
+If you say Supreme Court Justice Clarence Thomas sexually harassed you, you are a slut."The controversy erupted after Fluke, then a Georgetown Law student, testified before House Democrats in support of a mandate requiring employers to cover contraception in their health insurance plans.

 Slut-shaming has been used as a form of bullying on social media, with some people using revenge pornography tactics to spread intimate photos without consent.
 In 2012, a teenager from California, Audrie Pott, was sexually assaulted by three boys at a party.
 She committed suicide eight days after photos of her being assaulted were distributed among her peer group.

 James Miller, editor-in-chief of the Ludwig von Mises Institute of Canada, wrote a controversial article defending slut shaming.
 The article was later taken down, but still received criticism from some libertarians, such as Gina Luttrell of Thoughts on Liberty, an all-female libertarian blog.

 Comedians Krystyna Hutchinson and Corinne Fischer of Sorry About Last Night host a podcast entitled Guys We Fucked, The Anti-slut shaming podcast.
 This podcast has over 200,000 listeners on each episode that is on SoundCloud.
 The podcast exists to de-stigmatize discussing sex so that slut-shaming becomes less of an issue.
 Hutchinson told The Huffington Post: "We want to make people feel more comfortable in their own skin.
 We just got a message from a girl from New Delhi, India, about how she loves the podcast because it makes her feel like it's OK to be comfortable with your sexuality and enjoy sex.
 And that made me so happy".